aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 ### Explore access

-Only active users with complete profiles and visibility enabled can Explore.
+Only active users with complete profiles and visibility enabled can use normal Explore.

-Restricted, banned, deleted, incomplete, and visibility-off users cannot Explore.
+Restricted, banned, deleted, incomplete, and visibility-off users cannot use normal Explore.

+Guest Preview is not normal Explore and is governed by the Guest Preview Pool rules.

 ### Explore display